KhronosGroup/glTF-Asset-Generator/Source/ReadmeTemplates/Compatibility.md

 Model 05 should fail to load on all clients, since no clients will support the required extension defined in this model.

+Model 06 uses the Specular-Glossiness extension, and will fallback on Metallic-Roughness if Specular-Glossiness is not available.

 ~~Table~~